facebookincubator/AITemplate/README.md

 AITemplate provides a straightforward approach for making an extension in codegen.
 To add a new operator or a new fused kernel into AITemplate, most of the time one only needs to add two Python files: one for a graph node definition and another for the backend codegen.
 The CUDA/HIP kernel in a text header file can be directly utilized in the codegen.

-## Installalation
+## Installation

 **Hardware requirement:**
   - **NVIDIA**: AIT is only tested on SM80+ GPUs (Ampere etc).
 Not all kernels work with old SM75/SM70 (T4/V100) GPUs.
   - **AMD**:  AIT is only tested on CDNA2 (MI-210/250) GPUs.
 There may be compiler issues for old CDNA1 (MI-100) GPUs.

 ## Clone the code
-When clone the code, please use the following command to clone the submodules:
+When cloning the code, please use the following command to also clone the submodules:
 ```
 git clone --recursive https://github.com/facebookincubator/AITemplate
 ```